-You’ve been saving for awhile, weighing your options, looking around casually.
-Now you’ve finally decided to do it—you’re ready to buy a home.
-The process of buying a new home can be incredibly exciting, yet stressful, all at once.
-Where do you start?
+You’ve finally decided to do it—you’re ready to buy a home.
+The process of buying a new home can be incredibly exciting, but a bit stressful as well!
+Here are 8 mistakes to avoid when buying your new home.

 1. Searching for houses without getting pre-approved by a lender